TorenIvan/mac_changer/README.md

 	1. Turns down your device and stops network-manager

-	2. Change the mac to a random one
+	2. Change the mac address to a random one

 	3. Turns up the device and starts network-manager